Degree Type:

 On Campus

 Students who have had Spanish prior to enrolling at Methodist University may take a placement exam.
-This will place the student at the appropriate level but will not give credits for prior levels of study unless the student takes the CLEP or Challenge exams.
+This will place the student at the appropriate level but will not give credits for prior levels of study unless the student takes the CLEP exam.
 Students who are true native speakers of Spanish cannot enroll in SPA 3010/3050, nor receive credits for it without permission of the Head of the Division of Humanities.
-Please see the Division Head for guidelines and for other courses. offerings to replace these courses.
+Please see the Division Head for guidelines and for other course offerings to replace these courses.

 Common Career Paths

-Some of the top jobs for those with Spanish bachelor degrees include interpreter, translator, writer, Spanish teacher, human resources coordinator, foreign service officer, and so much more.
+Some of the top jobs for those with Spanish as part of their undergraduate degree include interpreter, translator, writer, Spanish teacher, human resources coordinator, foreign service officer, and so much more.

 Common Salary Ranges for Graduates

-As mentioned above, there’s a long list of career opportunities for those with Spanish degrees.
+As mentioned above, there’s a long list of career opportunities for those with Spanish as part of their undergraduate degrees.
 But, the U.S. Bureau of Labor Statistics reports the average annual salary for the following positions (which may require additional education) in North Carolina in 2021:

 • Interpreter and translator: $60,050